T. Boone Pickens Foundation

 The foundation focuses on six primary philanthropic areas:

-• Health and Medical Research, Treatment and Services: Major support for institutions including MD Anderson Cancer Center, UT Southwestern Medical Center, Wilmer Eye Institute at Johns Hopkins University, Center for Brain Health in Dallas, and Hotchkiss Brain Institute at the University of Calgary.
-Recent example: $25 million for OSU Human Performance Innovation Complex supporting the Human Performance and Nutrition Research Institute.
+• Health and Medical Research, Treatment and Services: Support for institutions including MD Anderson Cancer Center, UT Southwestern Medical Center, Wilmer Eye Institute at Johns Hopkins University, Center for Brain Health in Dallas, and Hotchkiss Brain Institute at the University of Calgary.

-• Kids at Risk: Programs protecting, educating, and mentoring at-risk children to develop future leaders.
+• Kids at Risk: Programmes protecting, educating, and mentoring at-risk children to develop future leaders.

-• Support for U.S. Military Members: Programs benefiting veterans and active military personnel, reflecting Pickens' deep patriotic commitment.
+• Support for U.S. Military Members: Programmes benefiting veterans and active military personnel, reflecting Pickens' deep patriotic commitment.

 • Entrepreneurship: Leadership development and support for business creators.